leoloso/gatowebsites/content/docs/guides/deep/use-cases-for-multiple-custom-endpoints.md

 ---
 title: Use cases for multiple custom endpoints
-metaDesc: When it makes sense to expose multiple custom endpoints (instead of the single endpoint) in GraphQL, with each of these endpoints presenting a customized schema.
+description: When it makes sense to expose multiple custom endpoints (instead of the single endpoint) in GraphQL, with each of these endpoints presenting a customized schema.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 400
 ---